mt-cly/BES/readme.md

 ```python
  pip install -r requirement.txt
 ```
-For pytorch, installation command can be easily found with specified setting on [official website](https://pytorch.org/get-started/locally/).
+For pytorch, installation command can be easily found with specified setting on [official website](https://pytorch.org/get-started/locally/).Here we use pytorch 1.8.

 #### Run the code
 Specify the VOC dataset path and run the command